Since there are so many institutions that offer graduate degrees, locating the program that is right for you will take time and research.

 Recent graduates – Graduates who are attending programs in your field of interest can provide you with insight about the realities of these programs.

 Drew alumni – Alumni and other professionals who are currently working in the field are aware of the reputations of these programs.

 - Read journals/professional literature to learn who is doing the research and what universities are supporting it

 - Contact authors doing work that is appealing to you and express an interest in their graduate programs

-Make an Appointment with a Career Center Counselor
+Make an Appointment with a Center for Internships and Career Development Counselor

 - To help you clarify your career goals